View New Upcoming retreats

 3) How Insight Unfolds from Sotāpanna to Sakadāgāmi.

-Learning to understand the difference between worldly and spiritual vedana, and our minds habitual relationship of grasping or pushing away vedana is the key to ending habituated attraction, aversion and indifference.
-When meditating for Sakadāgāmi-Insight in MIDL, one of your main tools toward weakening attraction and aversion is the using your softening skill to decondition vedana from the data base of your mind: memories.
+Learning to understand the difference between worldly and spiritual vedana, and our minds' habitual relationship of grasping or pushing away vedana, is the key to ending habituated desire, aversion and indifference.
+When meditating for Sakadāgāmi-Insight in MIDL, one of your main tools toward weakening desire and aversion is using your softening skill to decondition vedana from the database of your mind: memories.

 Example of an Observable Causal Chain.

-This is ordinary conditioned causal chain that can be on any sensory contact that occurs in the the Six Sense Fields: sight, sound, smell, taste, touch sensation, mind experience.
+This is an ordinary conditioned causal chain that can be on any sensory contact that occurs in the Six Sense Fields: sight, sound, smell, taste, touch sensation, and mind experience.

-What conditions the release of worldly vedana on contact is the mind diving into the data-base of past memories as it asks the question: What is this?
-Your mind in this data search will compare that sensory experience to the closest memory and release the perception and attached worldly vedana.
-This in turn creates the conditions for an autonomous (anatta) conditioned response of attraction, aversion or indifference.
+What conditions the release of worldly vedana on contact is the mind diving into the database of past memories as it asks the question: What is this?
+Your mind, in this data search, will compare that sensory experience to the closest memory and release the perception and attached worldly vedana.
+This, in turn, creates the conditions for an autonomous (anatta) conditioned response of desire, aversion or indifference.

-The key here is to stop your mind from habitually practicing a habitual causal chain, without developing a mirror causal chain of aversion toward it.
-This is a danger that we face as insight meditators when we try to suppress, cut-off, or avoid any experience.
+The key here is to stop your mind from habitually practising a habitual causal chain without developing a mirror causal chain of aversion toward it.
+This is a danger that we face as insight meditators when we try to suppress, cut off, or avoid any experience.
 This mirror causal chain can occur in any part of the causal chain from vedana onwards.
-Once triggered it has the potential to produce another conditioning vedana dependant on the meditators conditioned relationship of attraction, aversion or indifference to any part of it.
+Once triggered, it has the potential to produce another conditioning vedana dependent on the meditator's conditioned relationship of desire, aversion or indifference to any part of it.

 Example of secondary causal chain potential.

-In this way this chain of dependant origination is observable in daily life as more like a puff ball blown by the breath, or as ripples on a pond spreading in all directions, rather then an clean straight line from contact (1) to action (10).
+In this way, this chain of dependant origination is observable in daily life as more like a puff ball blown by the breath or as ripples on a pond spreading in all directions, rather than a clean straight line from contact (1) to action (10).

 Your aim, when developing the conditions for Sakadāgāmi-Insight, is to develop insight into and remove the underlying worldly vedana attached to your memories so that your mind does not release vedana on contact.
-Removing the vedana from memories does not interfere with the process of perception but it will weaken your minds ability to habitually practice underlying tendencies of attraction, aversion or indifference.
+Removing the vedana from memories does not interfere with the process of perception, but it will weaken your mind's ability to practice underlying tendencies of desire, aversion or indifference habitually.

-Worldly vedana has one command for the mind whether pleasant or unpleasant: "Grasp onto this".
-Since spiritual vedana also has has one command for the mind whether pleasant or unpleasant: "Let go of this", when mind experiences this spiritual vedana on sensory contact it does one thing: it lets go.
+Worldly vedana has one command for the mind, whether pleasant or unpleasant: "Grasp onto this".
+Since spiritual vedana also has one command for the mind, whether pleasant or unpleasant: "Let go of this", when the mind experiences this spiritual vedana on sensory contact, it does one thing: it lets go.

 These three changes from Sotāpanna-Insight will continue to mature: